-The valuations for the Company's foreign currency forward contracts and foreign currency call option are primarily based on the difference between the exchange rate associated with the contract and the exchange rate at the current period end for the tenor of the contract.
-Foreign currency forward contracts and the foreign currency call option are categorized as Level 2 in the fair value hierarchy.
 The Company enters into foreign currency forward contracts to mitigate its U.S. dollar and British pound sterling versus euro exposure, generally with a duration of less than 12 months.
-On June 1, 2023 the Company entered into the foreign currency call option on Australian dollars , in order to partially mitigate the Company's U.S. dollar versus Australian dollar foreign exchange exposure on the anticipated payment of the Australian dollar denominated purchase price for the expected Yieldbroker acquisition.
-See Note 4 - Acquisitions for additional details.
-As of June 30, 2023 and December 31, 2022, the counterparty on each of the foreign exchange derivative contracts was an affiliate of LSEG and therefore the corresponding assets or liabilities on such contracts were included in receivable and due from affiliates or payable and due to affiliates, respectively, on the accompanying condensed consolidated statements of financial condition.
+The valuations for the Company's foreign currency forward contracts are primarily based on the difference between the exchange rate associated with the contract and the exchange rate at the current period end for the tenor of the contract.
+Foreign currency forward contracts are categorized as Level 2 in the fair value hierarchy.
+As of September 30, 2023 and December 31, 2022, the counterparty on each of these foreign exchange derivative contracts was an affiliate of LSEG and therefore the corresponding assets or liabilities on such contracts were included in receivable and due from affiliates or payable and due to affiliates, respectively, on the accompanying condensed consolidated statements of financial condition.